JonMcPherson/srtm-hgt-reader/README.md

 First you will read the raw `.hgt` (or `.hgt.zip`) file into memory in an `Array[Byte]`. and provide that with the file name to the `HeightFile.decodeTile` function.
 The file name must be the correct format from the original dataset that specifies the tile coordinates as `[NS]<##latitude>[EW]<###longitude>` like `N15W024.hgt` where the file extension is optional.
 Additionally, you need to specify the `HeightFile.Resolution` as either `SRTM1` for the 1-arc-second data, or `SRTM3` as the 3-arc-second data.

-The simplest decodeTile overload returns a `Try[HeightFile[Array[Short]]]` as a HeightFile with the decoded Short height values in a flattened Array with square length equal to squared resolution.
+The simplest `decodeTile` overload returns a `Try[HeightFile[Array[Short]]]` as a HeightFile with the decoded Short height values in a flattened Array with square length equal to squared resolution.

-Note that this library uses mutable `Array` instead of `Seq` for Java interoperability and performance reasons, so consider implicitly converting to `Seq` if using this from Scala.
+**Note:** This library uses mutable `Array` instead of `Seq` for Java interoperability and performance reasons, so consider implicitly converting/wrapping to `Seq` if using this from Scala.

 ```scala
 val fileName = "N15W024.hgt"